persepolisdm/persepolis/README.md

 > - [Credits](https://github.com/persepolisdm/persepolis/README.md#credits)

 ### **About**
-Persepolis is a Download Manager & a GUI For [aria2](https://github.com/aria2/aria2).
+Persepolis is a download manager & a GUI For [Aria2](https://github.com/aria2/aria2).
 It's written in Python.
 Persepolis is a sample of free and open source softwares.
-It's developed For GNU/Linux Distributions, BSDs, MacOS and Microsoft Windows.
+It's developed For GNU/Linux distributions, BSDs, MacOS and Microsoft Windows.
 - Multi segment downloading
 - Scheduling downloads
 - Download queuing
 - Finding and downloading video from Youtube, Vimeo, DailyMotion, etc.
+- and much more...

 ### **FAQ**
 > **Where does the name come from?**